pure-data/pure-data/doc/1.manual/pdmanual.md

 file.
 The "read" messages to qlists and arrays (aka tables) do this too.

 If "use standard extensions" is enabled, the usual "extras" directory is also searched.
-This contains standard external objects like "expr" and "fiddle", and perhaps much more depending on the distribution of Pd you're using.
+This contains standard external objects like `expr` and `fiddle`, and perhaps much more depending on the distribution of Pd you're using.

 You may save the current settings for future Pd sessions with the "save all settings" button; this saves not only the path but all other settings as well.

-Path entries may be relative to the patch directory; for instance, if your path has an item, "../sound", and your patch is in "my stuff/all mine", then Pd will look in "my stuff/sound".
-Spaces should be OK in the path to the patch, but not in the path entry (../sound) itself.
+Path entries may be relative to the patch directory; for instance, if your path has an item, `../sound`, and your patch is in `my stuff/all mine`, then Pd will look in `my stuff/sound`.
+Spaces should be OK in the path to the patch, but not in the path entry (`../sound`) itself.
 This is useful if you have a patch and supporting files (even a supporting snapshot of pd) that you want to distribute or carry around together.